Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 - **One thing I learned:** I think it's interesting that not only such datasets exist but also that the UDS organizes its data into a graphical format.

 > Thank you, Tianyi!
-I started out with a deecently solid plan, but it has been a struggle to do what I wanted to do with the UDS dataset because it is so massive and comes with its own toolkit.
+I started out with a decently solid plan, but it has been a struggle to do what I wanted to do with the UDS dataset because it is so massive and comes with its own toolkit.
 I have now fixed the thing that was causing the error in loading the dataset and toolkit!